19 September 2025

 Kind Regards

-Lou Walsh & Trish Mackay (4B), Caroline Hartley (4A)
+Lou Walsh & Trish Mackay (4B) and Caroline Hartley

 War on Waste

-Wide Bay Seedlings Donates to the Garden Club
+Mulch Donated to the School Garden Club

 Kind Regards